Alfa Romeo Tonale review

 Category: Family SUV

-Family SUV has hatchback-like handling but there are plenty of better rivals
+The Tonale is a stylish family SUV with hatchback-like handling but there are plenty of better rivals available

 Alfa Romeo Tonale front right driving